eda-ricercatore/gulyas-scripts/notes/cfp/cfp.md

 + Effects of circuits or technology on architecture
 + Architecture modeling and simulation methodologies
 + Evaluation and measurement of real computing systems

+##	ISCA 2020

++ Processor, memory, and storage systems architecture
++ Multiprocessor systems
++ Datacenter-scale computing
++ IoT, mobile and embedded architecture
++ Interconnection network, router and network interface architecture
++ Accelerator-based, application-specific and reconfigurable architecture
++ Architectural support for programming languages or software development
++ Architectural support for security or virtualization
++ Instruction, thread and data-level parallelism
++ Dependable processor and system architecture
++ Architecture for emerging technologies and applications, including machine learning, novel memory technologies, quantum computing, etc.
++ Effects of circuits or technology on architecture
++ Architecture modeling and simulation methodologies
++ Evaluation and measurement of real computing systems